scBatchProx: Federated-Inspired Refinement for Stable Cell-Type Discriminability under Heterogeneous Batch Compositions: Introduction

-\textbf{Model Overview.} Here, we study the problem of improving batch-effect correction while simultaneously enabling efficient adaptation in dynamic single-cell settings.
-We introduce \ours, the first post-hoc optimization framework for single-cell batch-effect removal that operates on precomputed latent embeddings under a FL-driven formulation.
-As illustrated in Figure~\ref{fig:figure 1}, \ours takes as input a global cell-level embedding matrix produced by an arbitrary upstream batch correction or representation learning method, with cells partitioned by batch or by dataset from the same tissue.
-Each batch or dataset is treated as a decentralized client, as in a FL system.
-A shared Feature-wise Linear Modulation (FiLM) adapter~\cite{perez2018film} with batch-indexed parameters is used to modulate latent representations, and each client locally updates its corresponding FiLM parameters using only its own embeddings.
-Local optimization is performed under a FedProx objective~\cite{li2020federated}, which penalizes deviations from the current global adapter and stabilizes training under heterogeneous client distributions.
-After local updates, FiLM parameters are aggregated across clients using federated averaging, inspired by FedAvg~\cite{mcmahan2017communication}.
-Finally, the updated global FiLM is broadcast back to all clients for the next round.
-By iteratively alternating between client-side proximal updates and global aggregation, \ours learns batch-specific adaptations that effectively mitigate batch effects while preserving shared biological structure, without requiring centralized retraining.
+Federated learning (FL) provides a useful perspective for this problem.
+FL systems are designed to optimize across heterogeneous clients, each with its own local data distribution, while maintaining a shared global model.
+This structure closely mirrors single-cell integration under heterogeneous batch compositions, where each batch exhibits its own cell-type distribution and technical characteristics.
+It also naturally supports dataset evolution, since newly arriving clients can participate in optimization without revisiting historical data.
+We build on this correspondence in \ours.

-\textbf{Contributions.} We make the following contributions: \begin{itemize} \item \textbf{Post-hoc refinement of precomputed embeddings under a FL-driven formulation.} We conceptualize batch integration as a federated optimization problem over precomputed cell-level embeddings, in which each batch or study is treated as an independent client. \ours learns batch-conditioned latent adaptations via a shared FiLM-style adapter optimized under proximal regularization, enabling effective batch alignment without access to raw data or centralized retraining. \item \textbf{Lightweight and deployable integration layer.} \ours operates as a post-processing step that can be applied to embeddings produced by arbitrary upstream methods.
-Since only batch-indexed FiLM parameters are optimized, the method is computationally efficient, deployable on CPU, and compatible with existing single-cell analysis pipelines. \item \textbf{Flexible post-hoc embedding refinement under dataset evolution.}
+\textbf{Model Overview.} \ours is a lightweight FL-inspired post-hoc framework for refining single-cell latent embeddings while preserving cell-type discriminability under heterogeneous and evolving batch compositions.
+As shown in Figure~\ref{fig:figure 1}, \ours takes as input a global cell-level embedding matrix produced by an arbitrary embedding construction method, with cells partitioned by batch from the same tissue.
+Each batch is treated as a local client, as in FL systems.
+A shared Feature-wise Linear Modulation (FiLM)~\cite{perez2018film} adapter applies batch-conditioned affine updates to the latent embedding.
+We choose FiLM for two reasons that are particularly relevant in evolving single-cell analysis pipelines.
+First, its scale-and-shift updates provide a conservative form of adaptation, helping preserve the existing embedding geometry as new batches are integrated over time.
+Second, FiLM introduces only a small number of trainable parameters, making repeated refinement lightweight, scalable, and deployable.
+Each client updates its local adapter using only its own embeddings, while a proximal penalty keeps the local update close to the current global adapter.
+An identity-preserving penalty further discourages unnecessary movement away from the upstream embedding.
+The updated adapters are aggregated across clients and broadcast for the next round.